iter8-tools/docs/docs/getting-started/concepts.md

 1. Generating load and collecting Iter8's built-in metrics for HTTP services.
 2. Generating load and collecting Iter8's built-in metrics for gRPC services.
-3. Fetching metrics for one or more versions of an app from databases.
+3. Fetching metrics from databases and other REST APIs.
 4. Assessing [SLOs](#service-level-objectives) for app versions.
 5. Checking if app is ready.